ArpitKubadia/ArpitKubadia/README.md

 ## Hi there, I'm Arpit Kubadia - aka [aksquare][twitter] 👋

 ### I'm a Developer, Hacker and a Space Geek!
-- I’m currently working at [SatSure][website] as a Junior Product Engineer!
+- I’m currently working at [SatSure][website] as a Junior Product Manager!
 - I’m also learning Ethical Hacking and Pentesting
 - Fun fact: I love all things space!